flexdinesh/typy/README.md

 #### safeObject

-Safely returns the value in a nested path from the input object without throwing any error.
+Safely returns the value from a nested object path without throwing any error.

 ```js
 const deepObj = {